 In 1804, The Associates of the Jersey Company was founded by a group of proprietors to purchase property at Paulus Hook.
 It was the idea of Alexander Hamilton of New York, the first US Secretary of the Treasury under President George Washington.
 Hamilton believed in the future of American manufacturing and looked to New Jersey for a location to fulfill that goal.
 He convinced other New Yorkers of this idea.
 They, like him, were Federalists.
-They had lost out in recent politics with the 1800 election of Thomas Jefferson and their other Democratic-Republicans opponents.
+They had lost out in recent politics with the 1800 election of Thomas Jefferson and their other Democratic-Republican opponents.

-On May 4, 1805, William Halsey proposed the building of two frame houses with brick fronts on the property.
+On May 4, 1805, William Halsey proposed building two frame houses with brick fronts on the property.
 The Jersey Company also planned a hotel on Grand Street; it was later known as the Hudson House and became part of the Colgate complex.
 They ordered shade trees and made plans for a shipyard, churches, a school, a public market, and wells for water.
 Isaac Edge applied for lots to erect a grist mill.
 It stood at the westerly end of the new depot of the Pennsylvania Railroad.

-In 1816, Colonel Richard Varick purchased lots 20, 22, and 24, on the north side of Essex Street, and built a brick house known as "Prospect Hall," overlooking the Hudson River.
+In 1816, Colonel Richard Varick purchased lots 20, 22, and 24 on the north side of Essex Street and built a brick house known as "Prospect Hall," overlooking the Hudson River.
 The property was landscaped with lawns and gardens to the waterfront.
-Major General Marquis de Lafayette visited his former Revolutionary War comrade Col. Varick at Prospect Hall, while touring America in 1824 for special Fourth of July celebrations.
+Major General Marquis de Lafayette visited his former Revolutionary War comrade Col. Varick at Prospect Hall while touring America in 1824 for special Fourth of July celebrations.
 Varick lived at Prospect Hall until he died on July 30, 1831.
 The building was altered over time and became tenement housing.
 Eventually, the structure was demolished.

-The overall project planned by the Associates of the Jersey Company was not successful.
+The overall project planned by the Associates of the Jersey Company was unsuccessful.
 Investors like the Jersey Steam Boat Ferry Company failed.
 This was due to several factors.
 The State of New Jersey and the City of New York continued to claim control of land and coastal waters to the New Jersey shore at Jersey City.
 This discouraged investment by those who wanted lots on the waterfront for commercial purposes.
 In June 1804, Hamilton and his law partner, Josiah Ogden Hoffman, challenged New York's claim, but press coverage over the controversy kept investors away.
-Also, the shareholders of the Associates of the Jersey Company required a rental charge to cover the annuity approved in its Articles of Agreement.
+The shareholders of the Associates of the Jersey Company also required a rental charge to cover the annuity approved in its Articles of Agreement.
 Additionally, the Associates, who owned the land, had municipal governing rights to make regulations for the tenants or residents on the property.

-While the prospects of the Associates of the Jersey Company did not live up to expectations, it contributed to the founding of Jersey City.
+While the prospects of the Associates of the Jersey Company did not live up to expectations, they contributed to the founding of Jersey City.
 In 1819, the Jersey Company applied to the New Jersey Legislature to incorporate the Town of Jersey.
 On January 28, 1820, the legislature enacted "An Act to incorporate the City of Jersey, in the County of Bergen."
 The City of Jersey became "Jersey City" due to the use of the expression in the body of the legislation.
-Under the provision, five freeholders were to be chosen as "the Board of Selectmen of Jersey City," thereby establishing the first governing body of the emerging municipality.
+Under the provision, five freeholders were to be chosen as "the Board of Selectmen of Jersey City" to form the first governing body of the emerging municipality.
 Furthermore, the legislation included nothing that might impede the work of the Jersey Company.
 In 1829, the city's name was formally changed to "Jersey City" under the second charter of incorporation.